SilverRainZ/silverrainz.github.io/blog/overthewire-bandit.rst

 bandit21
 ^^^^^^^^

-..

    There is a setuid binary in the homedirectory that does the following: it makes a connection to localhost on the port you specify as a commandline argument.
 It then reads a line of text from the connection and compares it to the password in the previous level (bandit20).
 If the password is correct, it will transmit the password for the next level (bandit21).

-   **NOTE:** To beat this level, you need to login twice: once to run the setuid command, and once to start a network daemon to which the setuid will connect.\ :raw-html-m2r:`<br>`
+   .. note:: To beat this level, you need to login twice: once to run the setuid command, and once to start a network daemon to which the setuid will connect.

-   **NOTE 2:** Try connecting to your own network daemon to see if it works as you think
+   .. note:: Try connecting to your own network daemon to see if it works as you think

 ``bandit20`` 的家目录下提供了一个程序 ``suconnect``\ , 会从你指定的端口读取 ``bandit20`` 的密码,